Samimnif/SYSC3303-Elevator-Sim/README.txt

 Description:
 -----------

-This project contains 14 java classes, 1 UML diagram, 1 sequence diagram, 1 State machine diagram and 1 ReadMe.txt file.
+This project contains 14 java classes, 1 UML diagram, 1 sequence diagram 1 ReadMe.txt file.
-In this deliverable, we added state machines for the scheduler and the elevator subsystems.
+In this deliverable, we added RPC communication between the FloorSubsystem, ElevatorSubsystem, and Scheduler.

 The Project is made up of one file:
     Scheduler.java                      A single Java script